 Unlike some other talking treatments, CBT deals with your current problems, rather than focusing on issues from your past.
 It looks for practical ways to improve your state of mind on a daily basis.

-All our therapists may use CBT as part of their sessions, however Margaret Gibbons primarily uses CBT in all her therapy sessions.
-For more information or to book an appointment, please call 01656 652635 or click here
+All our therapists may use CBT as part of their sessions, For more information or to book an appointment with Nick, please call 01656 652635 or click here

 Counselling is a talking therapy that involves a trained therapist listening to you and helping you find ways to deal with emotional issues.

 Sometimes the term "counselling" is used to refer to talking therapies in general, but counselling is also a type of therapy in its own right.

 - a mental health condition, such as depression, anxiety or an eating disorder

 - an upsetting physical health condition, such as infertility